abuseofnotation/abuseofnotation.github.io/cv.md

 * Experience with implementing *finance* and trading platforms.
 * Experience with implementing *accounting/bookkeeping* software.
 * Experience with implementing software for handling *reservations* and event registration.
-* Experience with handling payments with *Stripe*.
-* Experience with *OAuth* single-sign-on solutions.

 Misc
 ----

-* Background in *writing*, especially technical writing.
-* Background in web and graphic *design* art, typography, type design.
+* Design - I have a very good visual literacy, besides UX design I have done graphic design.
+I also [design typefaces](https://www.behance.net/evolutionfonts/).
+* CS and mathematics - I have been passionate about learning CS since I started working in IT, even more so since I became interested in functional programming.
+I also study mathematics as a hobby.
+Here is [a guide to category theory that I am working on](https://boris-marinov.gitbooks.io/category-theory-illustrated/content/).

 Work Experience
 ==

-*(What I do from 9 to 5)*

 Lead JS Developer - [Growyze](https://www.growyze.com/)
 --
 **from:** Apr 2022
 **to** Jul 2023

-I was involved at a very early-stage startup, where I did everything, from organizational, to product design to development.
+I was involved at a very early-stage startup, where I did everything, from product design to software development.

 - Front-end development with React.js and TypeScript.
 - Designing new features, preparing wireframes with Figma
 - Supervising and mentoring junior developers
+- Facilitating the establishment of Scrum processes in the organization.

 Fullstack Ruby on Rails Developer- [Dext](https://dext.com/) --